-Mr. Wilk received a B.B.A. in Finance from the University of Texas and his law degree from the University of Texas School of Law.
-Following graduation, he started his career with Bracewell & Giuliani where his practice was focused on real estate and finance transactions.
-As an associate with an international law firm, Mr. Wilk gained experience working on all aspects of the construction, finance, restructuring, leasing, acquisition and divestiture of commercial real estate assets, involving a variety of asset types in multiple jurisdictions.
-In addition, Mr. Wilk represented lenders and borrowers in the negotiation of loans and represented lenders in the foreclosures of assets.
+Adam started his career at Bracewell & Giuliani LLP (now Bracewell LLP) where his practice focused on international real estate and finance transactions, and where he gained experience in all aspects of the construction, finance, restructuring, leasing, acquisition, and divestiture of commercial real estate assets.
+He also represented lenders and borrowers in the negotiation of loans, and represented lenders in the foreclosures of assets.

-Mr. Wilk was later hired to serve as general counsel for a full-service real estate firm whose portfolio consisted primarily of hotels and commercial office buildings.
-In addition to taking a leadership role in the management, operation and leasing activities, Mr. Wilk oversaw the acquisition of over 40 commercial real estate sites valued at over $725 million, including a 20 hotel, multi-state portfolio, identified by Real Estate Alert as one of the 5 largest hotel transactions in 2007.
-During this time, Mr. Wilk also assisted with the organization of the firm’s investment vehicles, including on-book partnerships, private placements, tenant-in-common/Delaware Statutory Trust structures and a publically registered real estate investment trust.
+Adam later served as general counsel for Moody National Companies, a full-service commercial real estate firm, where he oversaw the acquisition of more than 40 commercial sites valued at over $725 million, including a 20-hotel, multi-state portfolio identified by Real Estate Alert as one of the five largest hotel transactions in 2007.
+Adam also helped to organize the firm’s investment vehicles, including on-book partnerships, private placements, tenant-in-common/Delaware Statutory Trust structures, and a publicly registered real estate investment trust.

-Since returning to private practice in 2010, Mr. Wilk has continued to focus his practice on complex real estate transactions, but has leveraged his unique experience as general counsel to provide similar services to a variety of small and mid-size companies.
-Mr. Wilk’s clients include large estate holding companies, developers, management companies, hotels, assisting living facilities, trade associations, midstream service providers and marketing firms.
+Since returning to private practice in 2010, Adam has continued to focus on complex real estate transactions, and to leverage his unique experience as general counsel to provide similar services to a variety of small and mid-size companies.